3.4 Review Types

 A technical review uses technically qualified reviewers.

-An inspection is more formal than an informal review.
+An inspection is more formal than an informal review and collects metrics.

 The same work product may be reviewed using different review types at different times.